-Uplift Legal Funding provides non-recourse lawsuit loans in South Dakota.
-With a population of 858,469, South Dakota is the 15th largest state in the United States, and ranks 10th for per capita fatal injuries (D.C. included).
+Uplift Legal Funding provides non-recourse lawsuit loans through funding companies that service South Dakota.
+With a population of 858,469, South Dakota is the 15th largest state in the United States and ranks 10th for per capita fatal injuries (D.C. included).

 Because funding regulation is complex, Uplift developed a funding-ease scale.
 This scale helps plaintiffs understand what part their state plays in lawsuit loan decisions.
 On a scale of 0 to 10, South Dakota scores a 7.5.
 This means that we consider it relatively tough for plaintiffs to get lawsuit loans in South Dakota.
 Read more information below about the legal funding environment in South Dakota.

 South Dakota’s yearly injury death rate of 70.3 per 100,000 places it 17.0% higher than the national average of 60.1.

 South Dakota residents drive an estimated total of 9 billion miles yearly.
 That means the average South Dakota resident drives about of 10,861 miles per year.
 That figure is 12.8% higher than the U.S. national average of 9,630 miles per year.